 Many restaurants have gift card specials, such as spend $50 and get a $$ card free, especially during the holiday season.

 I have quite the sweet tooth and I love a good dessert, but they can be pricey.
 I try to have some treats in the freezer to enjoy at home.
 But if the meal out is extra special, order one dessert for the table to share or follow the tips above and use a dessert coupon.

-There are so many ways to enjoy a meal out on a budget.
+How do you enjoy a meal out on a budget?
 What tips can you add to help save money when eating out?
 Let us know in the comments.

 This post is linked to Frugal Friday.